Buddhism and Chinese Thought – “The Most Interesting Intellectual Synthesis in East Asian History”

 The fourth passage identified by Roth is in chapter 6 where he found evidence of the presence of what he, along with other scholars, calls an “introvertive mystical experience.”
 It is a “dialogue between the ‘Self-Reliant Woman’ (nüyu), who has ‘the Way of a sage but not the stuff of a sage’, and her disciple, Buliang Yi, who has the reverse qualities.
 While here we do not find concrete evidence of inner cultivation practice, we see its results … Buliang Yi gradually has gradually stripped away all the contents of consciousness until he has reached an experience of totally merging with the Way.
 This certainly qualifies as the penultimate introvertive mystical experience, Its presence here indicates the author’s awareness of such an experience.”

-Roth further analyses his concept of bimodal mystical experience “introvertive” versus “extravertive” on the basis of chapter 2 “The sorting that evens things out” (Qi wu lun) which I can’t go into here for lack of space.
+Roth further analyses his concept of bimodal mystical experience “introvertive” versus “extrovertive” on the basis of chapter 2 “The sorting that evens things out” (Qi wu lun) which I will present on another page.

 It is clear, then, that already in Classical Daoism, there existed a rich tradition of self-cultivation based on a contemplation of the mind emptied of thoughts and sense-perceptions, that parallels the apophatic mystical practices found in other wisdom traditions and religions throughout the ancient period.